amrane99/LaTeXCompiler/README.md

  xelatex /LaTeX_project_XX/example.tex
 ```

 would be executed only once, if the auxiliary files at `/LaTeX_project_XX/auxiliary_files` exist and twice otherwise.
 In both examples, the first two steps can be omitted, if this module is installed in the systems environment.
+Further, if the command will be executed within the folder of the .tex file, only the .tex file itself and not the full path needs to be provided.

 ### Advanced use in Python program
 Let's assume there is a Python algorithm/program that automatically generates a .tex file.
-The in this module provided function `_compile_document(tex_engine, bib_engine, no_bib, path, folder_name)` can then be used in the program after saving the generated file to compile the file as well:
+The in this module provided function `compile_document(tex_engine, bib_engine, no_bib, path, folder_name)` can then be used in the program after saving the generated file to compile the file as well:
 ```python
 from LatexCompiler.LatexCompiler import LC
 ```